freeCodeCamp/guide/src/pages/developer-ethics/the-programmers-oath/index.md

 >8.
 I will produce estimates that are honest both in magnitude and precision.
 I will not make promises without certainty.
 >9.
 I will never stop learning and improving my craft.

-[A web series on the freeCodeCamp channel](https://www.youtube.com/watch?v=36NgPu9OyRM) breaks down what the oath means, and how to follow the oath.
+<a href='https://www.youtube.com/watch?v=36NgPu9OyRM' target='_blank' rel='nofollow'>A web series on the freeCodeCamp channel</a> breaks down what the oath means, and how to follow the oath.

 ### Promise 1
 >1.
 I will not produce harmful code.